The disturbing history behind Trump’s threat to target Iranian cultural sites

 In Britain, a spokesman for Prime Minister Boris Johnson cautioned that “there are international conventions in place which prevent the destruction of cultural heritage.”

+In a statement, UNESCO said its director general, Audrey Azoulay, received the Iranian ambassador, Ahmad Jalali, on Monday to discuss the protection of cultural heritage.
+“Ms. Azoulay stressed the universality of cultural and natural heritage as vectors of peace and dialogue between peoples, which the international community has a duty to protect and preserve for future generations,” the statement said.

+In response to the mounting criticism, White House counselor Kellyanne Conway said Monday that “Iran has many military, strategic military sites” that could also be considered cultural sites, even though she later clarified that she was not saying Iran was camouflaging military targets within cultural sites.

-Ironically, it was the United States that for decades helped shape what some believed to be a new consensus on the destruction of cultural heritage: that this form of war and destruction is not only a crime against another warring party but a crime against humanity that endangers civilian lives and dignity.
+The United States for decades helped shape what some believed to be a new consensus on the destruction of cultural heritage: that this form of war and destruction is not only a crime against another warring party but also a crime against humanity that endangers civilian lives and dignity.

 In March 2017 – only weeks after Trump’s inauguration – the U.N.
 Security Council, with the United States as a permanent member, unanimously adopted a resolution condemning the “unlawful destruction of cultural heritage, inter alia destruction of religious sites and artefacts” in armed conflicts.

 Attacks on cultural heritage sites have been a frequent feature of armed conflicts throughout the history of civilization.
 In 149 B.C., for example, the Romans began their siege of Carthage, a North African city in what is now Tunisia.
-The assault ended in the total destruction of the city in what some researchers argue was an attempt by the Romans to eradicate their enemies’ culture.
+The assault ended in the destruction of the city in what some researchers argue was an attempt by the Romans to eradicate their enemies’ culture.

 Much later, the 20th century’s brutality reinforced calls for attacks on heritage sites to be more forcefully condemned.
-World War II not only put a spotlight on the Nazis’ attempts to attack opponents’ dignity and national identity; it also raised questions over some Allied attacks.
+World War II not only put a spotlight on the Nazis’ attempts to attack opponents’ dignity and national identity; it also raised questions about some Allied attacks.
 The Allied forces’ bombardment of the eastern German city of Dresden – which came late in the war and surprised many who had not previously perceived the historic city to be a key military target – triggered a debate that continues to this day.

 The international community appeared determined to take international treaties more seriously going forward.